meitiv-et/paths/DynusTparser/README.md

    simulation time window.
 Metrics include: VMT, delay, signalDelay, and toll (if present in `VehTrajectory.dat`).
 All metrics are available by vehicle type.
+3. `numberOfTrips.csv` contains the total number of trips in the roster by vehicle type, after the trips with IDs in the `elecIDs.txt` have been removed.